mapbox/martini/README.md

 It's an experimental JavaScript library for **real-time terrain mesh generation** from height data.
 Given a (2<sup>k</sup>+1) × (2<sup>k</sup>+1) terrain grid, it generates a hierarchy of triangular meshes of varying level of detail in milliseconds. _A work in progress._

+See the algorithm in action and read more about how it works in [this interactive Observable notebook](https://observablehq.com/@mourner/martin-real-time-rtin-terrain-mesh).

 Based on the paper ["Right-Triangulated Irregular Networks" by Will Evans et. al. (1997)](https://www.cs.ubc.ca/~will/papers/rtin.pdf).

 ![MARTIN terrain demo](martin.gif)